gallexi/darray/dstring.md

         + [dstr_trim](#dstr_trim)

 ## Introduction
-Character arrays are by far the most common array type in C. Many functions in the C standard library like `strcmp` and `printf` will work exactly the same with `darray(char)` as built-in cstrings, but some functions such as `strcpy` and `sprintf` will "break" character darrays by desynching the length of the darray from the actual length of the string.
+Character arrays are by far the most common array type in C. Many functions in the C standard library like `strcmp` and `printf` will work exactly the same with `darray(char)` as built-in cstrings, but some functions such as `strcpy` and `sprintf` will "break" character darrays by desynching the length property of the darray from the actual length of the string.
 To prevent bugs that may occur from using the C standard library functions with character darrays, the dstring extension of darrays was created.
-For reference, a dstring is written as `darray(char)` and refered to as such in all documentation.
+A dstring is written as `darray(char)` and refered to as such in all documentation.

-By default dstrings are not included by `darray.h`.
-To access the dstring library `#include <dstring.h>` to access dstring function declarations.
+By default dstrings are not included by `darray.h`. `#include <dstring.h>` to access dstring function declarations.

 Generally speaking, if you are using dstrings, you should prefer the functions in this library over the C standard library when possible.